 Moral reaction is part and parcel of the bosses' overall offensive against the working class.
 The anti-union laws, the police picket-busting squads and the witch-hunts, are all elements of this offensive.
-So too are the gay-baiting articles that litter the national press, the increased incidence of 'queer-bashing', often organise by fascist groups like the BNP and NF, the physical attacks on health workers who look after AIDS patients, the vandalism to AIDS hospital units and the police raids on gay pubs and clubs.
+So too are the gay-baiting articles that litter the national press the increased incidence of "queer-bashing", often organised by fascist groups like the British National Party and the National Front, the physical attacks on health workers who look after people with AIDS, the vandalism of AIDS hospital units and the police raids on gay pubs and clubs.
 This offensive must be met with bold policies and direct action.

-▼ For the right of lesbian and gay organisations to reply to the vicious gay-baiting articles churned out in the bosses' press.
-For print workers to fight for such a right and to stop the presses if it is not granted.

-∇ For a democratically controlled labour movement daily paper committed to regular articles supporting the struggle for lesbian and gay rights and against oppression.

-▼ For organised defence squads to defend lesbian and gay pubs, clubs and individuals against 'queerbashers' and police raids.
-For links with workers' defence guards - joint support, training etc. Full labour movement support for lesbian and gay defence squads.

-▼ For workers' defence of AIDS related workers, establishments and patients.
-For state funded education courses on AIDS to explain the nature of the disease to healthworkers and school/college students:

-▼ For the repeal of all anti-trade union laws.
+- For the right of lesbian and gay organisations to reply to the vicious gay bailing articles churned out in the bosses' press.
+For print workers to fight for such a right and to stop the presses if it is not granted. - For a democratically controlled labour movement daily paper committed to regular articles supporting the struggle for lesbian and gay rights and against oppressing - For organised defence squads to defend lesbian and gay pubs, clubs and indreauals against "queerbashers" and police raids.
+For links with workers' defence guards - joint support, training etc. Full labour movement support for lesbian and gay defence squads. - For workers' defence of AIDS related workers, establishments and people with AIDS.
+For state funded education courses on AIDS to explain the nature of the disease to healthworkers and school/college students. - For the repeal of all anti-trade union laws.

-AGAINST ALL DIVISIONS IN THE WORKING CLASS